AdobeDocs/journey-optimizer.sv-SE/help/using/configuration/dmarc-record.md

 >[!CAUTION]
 >
->För att uppfylla det nya kravet från Gmail och Yahoo! och undvika leveransproblem med de bästa Internet-leverantörerna, rekommenderar vi att du skapar en DMARC-post för alla delegerade underdomäner.
+>För att uppfylla det nya kravet från Gmail och Yahoo! och undvika leveransproblem med de bästa Internet-leverantörerna, rekommenderar vi att du ställer in DMARC-posten för alla delegerade underdomäner.
 [Läs mer](dmarc-record-update.md)

 <!--If you fail to comply with the new requirement from Gmail and Yahoo! to have DMARC record for all sending domains, your emails are expected to land into the spam folder or to get blocked.-->